From innovation to impact

 We employ a proven strategy of selecting projects with significant commercial potential, and providing financial support and domain expertise to fuel translational research, proof-of-concept, and technological development.
 We simultaneously build relationships with industry, generating partnerships and licensing opportunities, and facilitating startup formation and investment.

-The Accelerator dramatically expanded its capabilities in 2013 thanks to a major gift from the Blavatnik Family Foundation.
+The Blavatnik Biomedical Accelerator was established through a major gift from the Blavatnik Family Foundation.

 Recent Blavatnik News

 By helping translate the inventions that happen here at Harvard into projects and businesses with real-world impact, the Accelerator can provide a unique and powerful spur to collaboration and innovation – both of which are crucial to solving society's most difficult challenges.